mvolkmann/blog/src/rust.md

 }
 ```

-Match expressions ensure that all possibilities are checked (exhaustive).
+Match expressions are similar to `switch` statements in other languages,
+but they evaluate to a value.
+Instead of `case` statements inside a `switch` they have "match arms".
+There must be a match arm for every possible value
+of the expression being matched (exhaustive).
 For example:

 ```rust